A threshold result for loose Hamiltonicity in random regular uniform hypergraphs: Terminology and common framework

-\csg{ \mi{To complete the calculation of the part of the sum in \eqref{sum} corresponding to pairs $(F_H, F_C)$ with parameters $(a,b,c)$,} we must divide by the number of choices of $(\Gamma_H,\Gamma_C)$.
+To complete the calculation of the part of the sum in \eqref{sum} corresponding to pairs $(F_H, F_C)$ with parameters $(a,b,c)$, we must divide by the number of choices of $(\Gamma_H,\Gamma_C)$.
 Since both these points are connection points and are chosen independently, there are exactly $(2b)^2$ ways to choose $(\Gamma_H,\Gamma_C)$ for a given $(F_H,F_C)$.
-This leads to the following. }
+This leads to the following.

-\csg{ \begin{lemma} Let $(a,b,c)$ be valid parameters.
+\begin{lemma} Let $(a,b,c)$ be valid parameters.
 The number of choices of $(F_H,F_C)$ with parameters $(a,b,c)$ is

-where $M_2(k,a,b,c)$ denotes the number of ways to perform Step~2 and $M_5(k,a,b)$ denotes the number of ways to perform Step~5. \end{lemma} }
+where $M_2(k,a,b,c)$ denotes the number of ways to perform Step~2 and $M_5(k,a,b)$ denotes the number of ways to perform Step~5. \end{lemma}

-\csg{ We must also consider the special cases, namely when $(a,b)= (0,0)$ or $(a,b)=(k,0)$.
+We must also consider the special cases, namely when $(a,b)= (0,0)$ or $(a,b)=(k,0)$.
 The first special case can only arise when $C$ is also a loose Hamilton cycle, since $a=0$ implies that $F_C=F_H$.
 Once $F_H$ has been specified, we also know $F_C$, so the number of choices for $(F_H,F_C)$ in this case is

-The second special case arises when $F_H$ and $F_C$ are disjoint.
+The second special case arises when $F_H$ and $F_C$ are disjoint, so $a=k$.
 Here the number of choices of $(F_H,F_C)$ can be written as

-where $M_5(k,k,0)$ denotes the number of ways to choose a subpartition $F_C$ which is a $k$-cycle disjoint from a given $F_H$, for a given $C$-external point, and the factor $1/(2k)$ forgets this point.
-An expression for $M_5(k,k,0)$ is calculated in Lemma~\ref{step5} when $k=O(1)$ and in Lemma~\ref{ST5} when $k=t$. }
+where $M_0(k)$ denotes the number of ways to choose a subpartition $F_C$, disjoint from a given $F_H$, which is a $k$-cycle (and is loose, if $k\geq 2$).
+An expression for $M_0(k)$ is calculated in Lemma~\ref{step5} when $k=O(1)$ and in Lemma~\ref{ST5} when $k=t$.

-\csg{ Finally, to obtain an expression for $\E(Y X_k)$ we must multiply each of these terms by the probability that the subpartition $F_H\cup F_C$ is contained in $\cF(n,r,s)$, namely,
+Finally, to obtain an expression for $\E(Y X_k)$ we must multiply each of these terms by the probability that the subpartition $F_H\cup F_C$ is contained in $\cF(n,r,s)$, namely,

-then add them all together. } \csg{After dividing by $\E Y$, this leads to the resulting expression, using Lemma~\ref{5-steps}:}
+then add them all together.
+After dividing by $\E Y$, this leads to the resulting expression, using Lemma~\ref{5-steps}: